particle-iot/docs/src/content/reference/SDKs/android.md

 ### API Reference
-For a complete interface reference, simply check out the JavaDoc and source code in [the Git repo](https://github.com/particle-iot/spark-sdk-android/).
+For a complete interface reference, check out the JavaDoc and source code in [the `cloudsdk` module in the Git repo](https://github.com/particle-iot/particle-android/blob/master/cloudsdk/).

 Also, if you're working from Android Studio, you can get the JavaDoc for each method or class by putting the cursor over it and hitting `F1`.
 (This is on macOS; shortcuts on other platforms may vary.)